 This project is deploying a new Patient Administration System (PAS) to hospitals.
 The PAS is the main information system supporting day-to-day operations and is used to record all activity including referrals, waiting lists, admissions, outpatient appointment/attendances, emergency department attendances, transfers/discharges, etc. 28 acute hospitals now run this new system and the rollout process is continuing.
 Current work is focussed on the University of Limerick (UL) Hospitals Group, where the first site - UL Hospital, Limerick - is scheduled for go-live on 26th June 2015.

 National Integrated Medical Imaging System (NIMIS)

 The National Medical Laboratory Information System (MedLIS) project will deliver a single national standardised laboratory information system replacing the multiple systems currently in use across the 43 laboratories in the acute hospitals.
-The strategic goal of the project is to ensure that patients’ healthcare providers have rapid 24-hour access to complete and up-to-date accurate laboratory data across all sites.
+The strategic goal of the project is to ensure that patients’ healthcare providers have rapid 24-hour access to laboratory data across all sites.
 The implementation process for the new system commenced in the autumn of 2015 and full national rollout is likely to take approximately 4 years to complete.
 A programme brief is available here.

 Maternal & Newborn

 The Maternal and Newborn Clinical Management System (MN-CMS) is currently being configured and built for implementation in the 19 hospitals delivering obstetric and neonatal services.
 The system is a full Electronic Patient Record for these services and will support improved patient care and safety of services by ensuring all clinicians involved in each patient’s care has full access to the complete medical record when and where required.
 A programme brief is available here.